 Early morning versus late evening for example- which means one person might weigh 170 at 8 pm but 175 at 10 am the next morning!
 In order to keep yourself from panicking, here are a few things you should know about weight fluctuations and how to handle them.

 How Is It Possible That I Gained 5 Pounds In A Day?

-It’s impossible to gain five pounds of fat in a day – to do this, you’d have to eat 20,000 calories in 24 hours.
+It’s impossible to gain five pounds of fat in a day – to do this, you’d have to eat over 20,000 calories in 24 hours.
 When your scale shows a higher number, it’s usually water weight.
 Here are 10 reasons why you might be surprised by the number on your scale in the morning.

 You Had An Intense Workout

 If you had an especially intense workout, whether a sprinting session or a spinning class for example, your body will retain more water than usual after the exercise (3).
 This is because when our bodies break down carbohydrates and glucose, we release water as a by-product.
 So if you sweat during your workout and drink lots of fluids to replace lost electrolytes, it’s possible to gain 5 pounds in one day due to this excess fluid retention.